New Hampshire Sales and Use Tax

-Taxes in New Hampshire are , meaning the sales tax rate is based, or determined from, the
+Taxes in New Hampshire are , meaning the New Hampshire sales tax rate is based, or determined from, the

-To see a full breakout of sales tax rates in NH by state, county, city and special district, use our easy New Hampshire sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of New Hampshire sales tax rates by state, county, city and special district, use our easy New Hampshire sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate New Hampshire sales tax totals.

 The New Hampshire state use tax rate is zero.